Last Updated on

 - General Snippets

-There is a nice podcast for the FRCR 2A preparation which you can listen to during commute or when you are too lazy to open your books.
-You can access it here: FRCR 2A revision podcasts
+- FRCR 2A revision podcasts: These are free to download podcasts for the FRCR 2A preparation which you can listen to during commute or when you are too lazy to open your books.

-- When can I take this step of the FRCR exam?
+When can I take this step of the exam?

 The best time is within 1 or 2 years of completing residency.